 But this claim was rejected by Shawnee County District Court Judge Mary Mattivi, who said the parties did not involve a licensed physician in the artificial insemination process and thus Mr Marotta didn't qualify as a sperm donor, The Topeka Capital-Journal reported.

-Jennifer Schreiner and Angela Bauer, who have now separated The state was seeking to have Mr Marotta declared the child's father so he can be held responsible for about $6,000 in public assistance the state provided to the child’s mother, as well as future child support.
+The state was seeking to have Mr Marotta declared the child's father so he can be held responsible for about $6,000 in public assistance the state provided to the child’s mother, as well as future child support.

 Kansas does not recognise same-sex marriages and Ms Bauer could not legally adopt the child, despite continuing to care for her after they separated.
 When one of them became unwell and had to seek state support, the Kansas Department for Children and Families (KDCF) demanded they reveal the name of the sperm donor, which they eventually did.